Go Power! TS-30 30 Amp Automatic Transfer Switch

 - Can handle 2 sources of 30 amps at one time

-Go Power 30 Amp Transfer Switch!
+Go Power 30 Amp Transfer Switch is Best RV Transfer Switches.
 It should be considered by anyone looking for a 30 Amp RV transfer switch.
 In fact, this model has become a favorite with drilling equipment owners due to its easy installation process.

 This RV and RV Automatic Transfer Switch provides enough power for the essential devices in your motorhome.
 It delivers 30 amps of power to your switch panel, powering your air conditioner and other critical devices when your RV’s power is low.
 Most ATS devices only connect to generators.
 You will be glad to know that you can also connect this ATS to your inverter.
 If you have solar panels on your RV, this device should be able to draw AC power from your inverter and move it to your distribution center.
 You will have enough power to run your devices until you can reconnect your vehicle to a ground power station.